rackerlabs/docs-core-infra-user-guide/cloud-interfaces/CLI/setup-CLI.rst

 * The endpoint for the cloud service with which you want to interact

 .. note::
-   :ref:`setup_API` provides more detail about these prerequisites.
+   :ref:`setup-API` provides more detail about these prerequisites.

 Beyond what you would need to use with the Control Panel or an API, you must have two additional tools to enable you to interact with